KomodoPlatform/NotaryNodes/season4/candidates/CMaurice/README.md

 ### Market beliefs:

-Today, late March 2020, the financial system looks as fragile as it ever has, and the willful venality and stupidity of the powers that be continues in trying to prop up the status quo at the expense of the individuals outside it with loans galore.
+Today, late March 2020, the financial system looks as fragile as it ever has, and the wilful venality and stupidity of the powers that be continues in trying to prop up the status quo at the expense of the individuals outside it with loans galore.
 What's needed, and was needed last time, is a [modern jubilee to reduce the debt in the system](https://braveneweurope.com/steve-keen-a-modern-jubilee-as-a-cure-to-the-financial-ills-of-the-coronavirus).

 I got into crypto in 2014 or so, seeing it as a modern version of [free banking](https://en.wikipedia.org/wiki/Free_banking#Scotland) and it has been part of my reading since then.
 I first came across Komodo around 2017 or so, seeing posts by jl777 on Bitcointalk, but didn't really get an appreciation for what was going on in the project until I joined the Discord server in August 2018.